Get your Social Proof messaging on your webshop right once and for all.

 And the worst part?

-eCommerce stores are overusing Social Proof messages.
+eCommerce stores are overusing Social Proof marketing messages.
 How many products are really that popular?
 How many people are really buying this same product at the same time?

 This kind of Social Proof messaging is unoriginal and rings false.
 Instead of some much-needed retail therapy, you’ve garnered resistance instead.